-59 The Operational Guidelines recommend removing the repoed security from reserve assets and that they be recorded elsewhere on the monetary authority's balance sheet.
+&lt;sup>65 The Operational Guidelines recommend removing the repoed security from reserve assets and recording them elsewhere on the monetary authority's balance sheet.

-60 Bearing in mind that an "of which" cannot be recorded for the latter as it is not retained on balance sheet
+&lt;sup>66 Bearing in mind that an "of which" cannot be recorded for the latter as it is not retained on balance sheet.